Mintbase/Grants-Program/applications/parachain-staking.md

 ### Background

-In the Polkadot consensus model, parachains have different requirements and constraints than the relay chain.
+In the Mintbase consensus model, parachains have different requirements and constraints than the relay chain.
 While `frame/pallet-staking` offers many features necessary for relay chain consensus and shared security, it is overkill for parachains, which operate with more limited execution resources.

 Instead of running an on-chain election, [`parachain-staking`](https://github.com/PureStake/moonbeam/tree/master/pallets/parachain-staking/src) implements direct delegation with a bounded number of nominations per `AccountId` (maximum of `Config::MaxCollatorsPerNominator` per account).
 In this paradigm, token holders (nominators) express exactly which collator candidates they would like to support and with what quantity of stake.